seancfoley/IPAddress/ipaddress.md

 Each of the IP address versions have an associated singleton network object.
 The network objects are used for caching, for configuration, or for obtaining masks and loopbacks.

 Each of the IP address versions also have an associated "creator" type that can be used to create addresses, sections, and segments, and instances of those types may perform caching of address components for efficient memory usage and performance.

-In Java, the `defaultIpv6Network()`, `defaultIpv4Network()` in Address provide access to the respective network objects.
-There is also a counterpart for MAC, available from the `defaultMACNetwork()` method.
+In the Java library, the methods `defaultIpv6Network` and `defaultIpv4Network` in Address provide access to the respective network objects.
+There is also a counterpart for MAC, available from the `defaultMACNetwork` method.
-Each network has an associated creator object accessible from `getAddressCreator()`.
+Each network has an associated creator object available from the `getAddressCreator` method.

-In Go, the network objects are the variables `ipaddr.IPv4Network` and `ipaddr.IPv6Network`.
+In the Go library, the network objects are the package-level variables `ipaddr.IPv4Network` and `ipaddr.IPv6Network`.
 Use the type [IPAddressCreator](https://pkg.go.dev/github.com/seancfoley/ipaddress-go/ipaddr#IPAddressCreator) for creator instances.

 &#8203;